Learn to Master an Uncommon and Tasty Dish for Thanksgiving

 Start several days in advance.
 Make your stuffings in advance.
 Debone your birds and construct your turducken the day before.
 Plan on about five hours for this step.

-Recipes can vary a great deal in cooking temperatures and times, so look through several recipes and see which one you like.
+Recipes can vary a great deal in cooking temperatures and times, so visit website and look through several recipes to see which one you like.
 I think a roast of nine or 10 hours, at 190 degrees, is preferable.

 That said, it is important to know your oven’s actual cooking temperatures when it is cooking.
 When you have your oven at 325 degrees, is it actually at 325 degrees?
 Ovens can vary by 20 degrees or more from the temperature you actually pick.